 Your doctor can choose from a variety of tests to help pinpoint the cause.
-She can help you with a plan so you’ll have leaks less often.
+They can help you with a plan so you’ll have leaks less often.

 - Pelvic Exam.
 This is another type of stress test.
 You’ll do it with a full bladder.
 While you’re sitting up, your doctor will ask you to cough.
-When you’re lying down, she’ll gently check out your pelvic organs.
-She’ll test your muscle strength in that area, too.
+When you’re lying down, they’ll gently check out your pelvic organs.
+They’ll test your muscle strength in that area, too.

 - Rectal Exam.
-Your doctor will probably do this exam at the same time she does your pelvic exam.
-She’ll use a gloved, lubricated finger to feel inside your rectum.
-She’ll look for blockage that might be causing your problem.
+Your doctor will probably do this exam at the same time they do your pelvic exam.
+They’ll use a gloved, lubricated finger to feel inside your rectum.
+They’ll look for blockage that might be causing your problem.